Democracy: Republic

-Liberal democracy
+Liberal

-A liberal democracy is a representative democracy in which the ability of the elected representatives to exercise decision-making power is subject to the rule of law, and moderated by a constitution or laws that emphasise the protection of the rights and freedoms of individuals, and which places constraints on the leaders and on the extent to which the will of the majority can be exercised against the rights of minorities (see civil liberties).
+A liberal democracy is a representative democracy which enshrines a liberal political philosophy, where the ability of the elected representatives to exercise decision-making power is subject to the rule of law, moderated by a constitution or laws such as the protection of the rights and freedoms of individuals, and constrained on the extent to which the will of the majority can be exercised against the rights of minorities.

-In a liberal democracy, it is possible for some large-scale decisions to emerge from the many individual decisions that citizens are free to make.
-In other words, citizens can "vote with their feet" or "vote with their dollars", resulting in significant informal government-by-the-masses that exercises many "powers" associated with formal government elsewhere.

 Socialist

-Socialist thought has several different views on democracy.
-Social democracy, democratic socialism, and the dictatorship of the proletariat (usually exercised through Soviet democracy) are some examples.
+Socialist thought has several different views on democracy, for example social democracy or democratic socialism.
 Many democratic socialists and social democrats believe in a form of participatory, industrial, economic and/or workplace democracy combined with a representative democracy.

-Within Marxist orthodoxy there is a hostility to what is commonly called "liberal democracy", which is referred to as parliamentary democracy because of its centralised nature.
-Because of orthodox Marxists' desire to eliminate the political elitism they see in capitalism, Marxists, Leninists and Trotskyists believe in direct democracy implemented through a system of communes (which are sometimes called soviets).
-This system ultimately manifests itself as council democracy and begins with workplace democracy.
+Marxist

+Marxist theory supports a democratic society centering the working class.
+Some Marxists and Trotskyists believe in direct democracy or workers' councils (which are sometimes called soviets).
+This system can begin with workplace democracy and can manifest itself as soviet democracy or dictatorship of the proletariat.
+Trotskyist groups have interpreted socialist democracy to be synonymous with multi-party far-left representation, autonomous union organizations, worker's control of production, internal party democracy and the mass participation of the working masses.
+Some communist parties support a soviet republic with democratic centralism.
+Within democracy in Marxism there can be hostility to what is commonly called "liberal democracy".

 Anarchist

 Anarchists are split in this domain, depending on whether they believe that a majority-rule is tyrannic or not.
 To many anarchists, the only form of democracy considered acceptable is direct democracy.
 Pierre-Joseph Proudhon argued that the only acceptable form of direct democracy is one in which it is recognised that majority decisions are not binding on the minority, even when unanimous.
 However, anarcho-communist Murray Bookchin criticised individualist anarchists for opposing democracy, and says "majority rule" is consistent with anarchism.

 Some anarcho-communists oppose the majoritarian nature of direct democracy, feeling that it can impede individual liberty and opt-in favour of a non-majoritarian form of consensus democracy, similar to Proudhon's position on direct democracy.
-Henry David Thoreau, who did not self-identify as an anarchist but argued for "a better government" and is cited as an inspiration by some anarchists, argued that people should not be in the position of ruling others or being ruled when there is no consent.

 Sortition

-Sometimes called "democracy without elections", sortition chooses decision makers via a random process.
-The intention is that those chosen will be representative of the opinions and interests of the people at large, and be more fair and impartial than an elected official.
-The technique was in widespread use in Athenian Democracy and Renaissance Florence and is still used in modern jury selection.
+Sortition is the process of choosing decision-making bodies via a random selection.
+These bodies can be more representative of the opinions and interests of the people at large than an elected legislature or other decision-maker.
+The technique was in widespread use in Athenian Democracy and Renaissance Florence and is still used in modern jury selection and citizens' assemblies.